logo

 4. Different types of eye products such as contact lens products, eye drops and eye ointments

 The Center for Disease Control (CDC) discusses three types of pink eye on their website).
 The three types are viral, bacterial and allergic.
-Allergic pink eye can be caused by simple irritants such as chemical fumes or smoke.
-Therefore the question becomes, when do I need to seek treatment or allow the condition to heal on its own?
-The answer to the question; “When do I seek medical treatment?” can be answered by paying attention to the symptoms of bacterial pink eye.
-The CDC lists the following symptoms of bacterial pink eye and makes the recommendation to seek medical treatment;
+Simple irritants can cause Allergic pink eye items such as chemical fumes or smoke.
+Therefore, the question becomes, when do I need to seek treatment or allow the condition to heal on its own?
+Knowing the signs of viral and bacterial pink eye determines the need for medical help.
+The CDC lists the following symptoms of bacterial pink eye and makes the recommendation to seek medical treatment when experiencing:

 1. Moderate to severe pain in one or both eyes